Skip to main content

 Workplace relationships at BYU–Hawaii must be characterized by absolute integrity.
 Each employee is expected to do his or her part to promote a respectful workplace environment that is free from harassment, threats, intimidation, verbal or physical abuse, abuse of power, or other unprofessional behavior, even if the behavior does not rise to the level of unlawful conduct.
 Respect for others means that university personnel must act with civility and refrain from intentional behavior that causes physical or emotional harm.
 Respect should guide all communications, whether written, verbal, or nonverbal.

-BYU–Hawaii prohibits unlawful discrimination, including unlawful harassment, in employment, education, and all programs and activities sponsored by the university.
-This prohibition applies to acts of unlawful discrimination by or against university employees, students, and campus visitors–including applicants for employment or admission–and it includes unlawful discrimination on the basis of race, color, national origin, religion, sex (including pregnancy), age , disability, genetic information, or veteran status.
+Brigham Young University–Hawaii prohibits unlawful discrimination, in employment, education, and all programs and activities sponsored by the university.
+This prohibition applies to acts of unlawful discrimination by or against university employees, students, and campus visitors–including applicants for employment or admission–and it includes unlawful discrimination on the basis of race, color, national ethnic origin, religion, sex, pregnancy condition, age, disability, genetic information, or veteran status.
 The university will not tolerate unlawful discrimination and will take immediate and appropriate steps to stop unlawful discrimination, prevent its recurrence, and address its effects.
-See the Nondiscrimination and Equal Employment Opportunity Policy for more information.
-Please contact the equal opportunity officer in Human Resources with any discrimination-related questions.
+Please contact the equal opportunity officer in Human Resources or Title IX coordinator with any discrimination-related questions.

-All forms of sexual harassment, including sexual assault, dating violence, domestic violence, and stalking are contrary to the teaching of the Church of Jesus Christ and the Church Educational System Honor Code.
-BYU–Hawaii prohibits Sexual Harassment by its personnel and students and in all of its educational programs or activities.
-See the Sexual Harassment Policy for more information.
-Please contact the Title IX Coordinator (contact information available at the BYU–Hawaii Title IX Webpage.)
+All forms of sexual harassment, including sexual assault, dating violence, domestic violence, and stalking are contrary to the teaching of The Church of Jesus Christ of Latter-day Saints and the Church Educational System Honor Code.
+Brigham Young University–Hawaii prohibits sexual harassment by its personnel and students and in all of its educational programs or activities.
+Please contact employee relations in Human Resources or the Title IX coordinator with any sexual harassment related questions or to report sexual misconduct.

 BYU–Hawaii endeavors to provide personnel and students with educational, spiritual, and personal development opportunities in a safe and principled environment that is conducive to achieving the university’s mission.
 The university, as a higher education institution, is a complex environment subject to many laws and regulations.
 BYU–Hawaii is committed to compliance with all regulatory requirements applicable to campus operations.
 BYU–Hawaii expects all personnel to be familiar with and comply with university policy and with relevant federal and state laws and regulations.
 Specific expectations and policies can be found at policies.byuh.edu and on the university’s compliance website at compliance.byuh.edu.
 Questions about the application of policies can be directed to the policy owner listed in the policy, to the university’s Office of Compliance & Ethics, or to the Office of the General Counsel.